sorelmitra/verifit/Readme.md

 # Overview

+This library supports any type of tests that can be done with PyTest, and note that this is by no means limited to Python projects.

+You can by all means have your automatic developer testing done in a different language than your project's.
+PyTest is my go-to stack for automatic testing, in the absence of constraints imposed by the project I'm working on.

-Normally, if you're using PyTest and a few helper Python modules, you can test pretty much anything quite fast, without needing a library.
+Normally, if you're using PyTest and a few other standard Python modules, you can test pretty much anything quite fast, without needing a library.
 However, as you start doing this, you soon realize you're going to need some things over and over again in your tests.
 This small library provides a few helpers for making a developer's automatic testing easier:

 - Quick configuration.
 - A cache for speeding up things such as getting access tokens, or any other data that is reused.
 - A quick way to do driver-based testing, in which the test case relies on a particular driver (specified at runtime)  that does the action and returns the result.
 This allows you to run the same test against different drivers, such as an API, UI, etc.
 - Simplified mechanism for skipping tests that are not suitable for a particular driver.
 - Web-Sockets testing.
+(I couldn't find a Python package that makes testing Web-Sockets as easy as calling a couple of functions.)
-- Some other helper tools, like date & time, generating random values.
+- Some other helper tools, like date & time, generating random values, etc.

-This repo consists of the actual library, which is in `lib/`, some sample shell scripts, and sample tests from which you can inspire.
+This repo consists of the actual library, which is in `lib/`, and some sample tests from which you can inspire when writing your own.

 # Quick Start with Writing Tests